-During the May 1968 student revolt, Wolinski co-founded one of the most mordant satirical magazines, L'Enragé (the Enraged).
-He also expressed his philosophy in the comic strip series 'Je Ne Veux Pas Mourir Idiot' (I Don't Want to Die an Idiot'). and 'Pas Que la Politique Dans la Vie' ('There is More to Life than Politics').
+During the student revolt of May 1968, Wolinski co-founded one of the most mordant satirical magazines, L'Enragé (the Enraged), with Jean-Jacques Pauvert and Siné.
+He also expressed his philosophy in the comic strip series 'Je Ne Veux Pas Mourir Idiot' (I Don't Want to Die an Idiot') and 'Pas Que la Politique Dans la Vie' ('There is More to Life than Politics').

 Wolinski was one of the original contributors to Hara-Kiri's weekly counterpart, Hara-Kiri-Hebdo, from 1969.
 The magazine was soon renamed to Charlie Hebdo and Wolinski served as editor-in-chief from 1970 until 1981.
 In 1977, Wolinski became an editorial cartoonist of the Communist daily L'Humanité.
 Wolinski's drawings can additionally be found in the daily Libération, the weekly Paris-Match and L'Écho des Savanes.